 - Enquire.
 If you’ve found a cat on our website that you’re interested in homing, send an enquiry through using our form on the Contact us page.

 - Reserve your cat.
 If you’re found to be a match for your chosen cat, you’ll be contacted via phone or email.
 You may be asked for proof of your address and the consent of your landlord (if you live in a rented property)

 · Adopt.
 Once you have reserved your cat, you’ll be sent paperwork to sign and you’ll make a further telephone appointment with our team.
 In this call, you’ll have a chance to discuss everything you need to know about your cat.
-You’ll then pay an adoption fee of £75 for a cat which we prefer to receive by bank transfer and any further donations are always much appreciated.
+You’ll then pay an adoption fee of £100 for your cat - which we prefer to receive by bank transfer and any further donations are always much appreciated.
 Don't forget to tick the gift aid box if applicable if donating, making your donation help us even more.

 - Bringing your cat home.
 Once this is finalised, we’ll arrange a suitable date for a volunteer to bring your cat safely to your home or for you to safely come and collect your cat or kitten from one of our volunteers.

 - Be supported.
 You’ll receive a follow-up call/ text or email after the adoption to check that your new arrival is settled in.
 You can also find help and advice on the Cats Protection website at www.cats.org.uk/advice

 We try to respond to all calls and queries as quickly as possible however this does tend to be in the evenings and at weekends.
 It can sometimes take us a day or so to return your call.